 with John Maunder

-Time will tell whether the sun will once again go into another ‘Maunder Minimum’ within the lifetime of the present generation, but if this happens we’re likely have a much colder climate for a few decades.
+Time will tell whether the sun will once again go into another ‘Maunder Minimum' within the lifetime of the present generations, but if this happens it is possible that they may have a much colder climate for a few decades.

 The NASA solar physics website, and other websites such as the Royal Observatory of Belgium, include information on sunspot numbers, the ‘Maunder Minimum' and sunspot cycle predictions.